©2007 Serge Devidts

 S#74005 - Technical Description

-September 2017 - Reverse engineering our Soemtron 222 is underway and initial results have confirmed that the 222 is in fact derived from the ETR224, not the ETR220 as we thought some while ago.
-Several of the main PCB's are labelled "224-" and several "22 -" ("4" scratched out), with several being at the same issue level as the corresponding PCB of the ETR224.
+Marc 2021 - Reverse engineering our Soemtron 222 just about complete and the results have confirmed that the 222 is in fact derived from the ETR224, not the ETR220 as we thought some while ago.
+Several of the main PCB's are labelled "224–" (the "4" is scratched out) and several "22 –", with several being at the same issue level as the corresponding PCB of the ETR224 board.

 Power supply - circuit

-The power supply is a fairly conventional series regulated unit, with outputs of -12V for the logic, +12V bias, and +13.5V for the core memory circuits and drivers.
+The power supply is the same fairly conventional series regulated unit as fitted to the ETR220, with outputs of –12V for the logic, +12V bias, and +13.5V for the core memory circuits and drivers.
 A fourth supply provides approximately +180Vdc for the display nixies.
 This display potential is actually split into +/- 90V DC rails.
 Using the standard continental mains input connector for the time, the power supply has an internal input voltage selector for 110, 127, 220 and 240V AC.

-The ETR222 keyboard consists of 34, V23 microswitches with Blue keys for control and functions, and White keys for numeric entry (see photo above), arranged in 4 logical groups broadly similar to the 220 thus -
+The ETR222 keyboard consists of 32, microswitches with Blue keys for control and functions, and White keys for numeric entry (see photo above), arranged in 4 logical groups broadly similar to the 220 thus -

 Whilst reverse engineering our 222 back to a circuit diagram, we found several of the keyboard micro-switches were not working on the common return line KBD(K), most were down to contact oxidisation of the normally open contact from years of not being used, however, one was found to have what looked like a couple of maggot like larval carcasses and fiber debris.
 How this wildlife debris got inside what effectively is a sealed switch we don't know but cleaning it out brought the switch back to operation.
 Long term oxidisation of switches can be "electrically" cleaned by passing a relatively high but limited current through them, something in the order of 300mA.
 This process somewhat resembles the old process of providing a "whetting" current for switch and relay contacts specifically to punch through contact oxidisation.
 Keyboard circuits within the Soemtron ETR series calculators typically only have 0.8mA flowing as a "whetting" current, not nearly enough to perform this function.